Electronics industry in China

-The electronics industry in the People's Republic of China grew rapidly after the liberalization of the economy under the national strategic policy of accelerating the "informatization" of its industrial development.
+The electronics industry in the People's Republic of China grew rapidly after the reform and opening up under the national strategic policy of accelerating the "informatization" of its industrial development.
 Subsequently, labour costs have risen and creating wealth for citizens.
 The industry has been a major contribution to the modernization of China and the development of new job opportunities.
 There are many instances of labour exploitation and subpar working conditions.

 In 2005, China's electronic information sector made up 16.6% of the country's economic growth and its added-value output formed 7% of the GDP.
 Manufacturing was the sector that grew the fastest.

 As of 2011, China is the world's largest market for personal computers.

 Major Chinese electronics companies include BOE, Changhong, DJI, Haier, Hisense, Huawei, Konka, Lenovo (Hong Kong–based), Meizu, Oppo, Panda Electronics, Skyworth, SVA, TCL, Vivo, Xiaomi and ZTE.

 China's production recorded the largest world market share for its electronics exports in 2016.
 It also recorded high volume outputs across a wide spectrum of consumer electronics; between 2014 and 2015—according to China Daily—286.2 million personal computers (90.6% of the global supply), 1.77 billion phones (70.6% of global supply of smartphones) and 109 million units (80% of global supply of air conditioners) were produced.